 Ski touring is on the rise in France and Italy

 A promising season promises big numbers of visitors.
-But one way to avoid queues and crowds to switch traditional resort skiing for ski touring.
+One way to avoid the queues and crowds is to switch to more local traditional ski resorts, whilst also incorporating ski touring into your ski holiday.

-Combining elements of cross-country with classic alpine skiing, participants use adapted kit to explore the backcountry and visit multiple destinations.
+Combining elements of cross-country with classic alpine skiing, participants explore the backcountry and visit multiple destinations, taking in the stunning landscapes and local charm.

-Dale Williams, who lives in Serre Chevalier and runs our Ski the Southern Alps tour, has devised an itinerary which slaloms into secret areas and carves fresh tracks between culinary hot spots with plenty of cultural immersion along the way.
+Dale Williams (Right in photo) who lives in Serre Chevalier and runs our Ski the Southern Alps tour, has devised an itinerary which slaloms into secret areas and carves fresh tracks between culinary hot spots with plenty of cultural immersion along the way.

-Aimed at intermediate skiiers, the tour crosses international borders and scales high elevation peaks.
-Energetic adventures are balanced by a day of snowshoeing and daily gourmet meals.
+The tour crosses international borders and scales high elevation peaks.
+Energetic adventures are balanced by a day of snowshoeing and daily gourmet meals - with adventures tailored to the ability of the groups.

 Dale’s personal highlights of the tour include: